kethu2001/treatment-center-project/README.md

 The website is fully responsive and optimized for:

-* Desktop screens
+* Desktop devices
 * Tablets
-* Mobile devices
+* Mobile screens

-Responsive behavior is handled using CSS media queries.
+Responsiveness is achieved using CSS media queries.

 ---

 ### 📄 Deliverables

-* Fully functional responsive website
+* Fully functional and responsive website
-* Source code files (HTML, CSS, JavaScript)
+* Complete source code (HTML, CSS, JavaScript)
-* Organized assets (images and video)
+* Well-organized assets (images and video)
 * Project documentation (README)

 ---